w3c/csvw/examples/csv-metadata-and-template-for-simple-weather-obs-example.md

 The metadata document below is based on the [Metadata Vocabulary for Tabular Data][2] - although a few errors are anticipated.
 Also, I've introduced a few new terms to the vocabulary which seem to be missing:
-* `short-name`: used to map column heading from CSV to a more useful form; and
+* `short-name`: used to map column heading from CSV to a more useful form - must be unique within the scope of a single metadata description; and
 * `template`: used to describe the CSV transformation template.

 The template definition in the CSV metadata should also specify the Content-Type created by a target